erikmswan/game-recommendations/readme.md

 ## Puzzle
 - **The Return of the Obra Dinn** (Singleplayer)
     - One of my absolute favorites of 2018.
-Logical deduction game on a 19th century ship -- your job is to deduce how every sailor died by listening to and examining a the frozen moment in time of their death.
+Logical deduction game on a 19th century ship -- your job is to deduce how every sailor died by listening to and examining the frozen moment in time of their death.
 - **The Room 1, 2 & 3** (Singleplayer)
     - You solve 3D puzzle boxes.
 Cooler than it sounds.
 Very visually engaging and a surprisingly good story
 - **The House of Da Vinci** (Singleplayer)